redpanda-data/kminion/README.md

 via environment variables is also possible.
 Environment variables take precedence in this case.
 You can find the reference config with additional documentation in [/docs/reference-config.yaml](/docs/reference-config.yaml).

+### 📊 Grafana Dashboards

+V2 Dashboards are work in progress.

 ### ⚡ Testing locally

 This repo contains a docker-compose file that you can run on your machine.
 It will spin up a Kafka & ZooKeeper cluster